esadaltunel/3D_grid_environment/README.md

 ## Contact

-For any inquiries or issues, please contact [Your Name] at [your-email@example.com].
+For any inquiries or issues, please contact "Omer Esad Altunel" at "omeresadaltunel@gmail.com".

 ---